Class Imbalance and Problem Statement

 png

-This is bit better.
+This is a bit better.
 Our false positive rate has reduced slightly, meaning that this new model is having an easier time differentiating between the two classes than before.
-In many cases this would suffice, but what if we attempted to let no positive samples to slip past our classifier?
+In many cases this would suffice, but what if we attempted to let no positive samples slip past our classifier?
 This is where the fourth step can come in, altering the decision threshold of the model.

 Step 4: Altering the Decision Threshold

 Altering the decision threshold will allow us to catch more true positive samples by increasing the sensitivity of the model.
 This increase in sensitivity will come at a cost, however, causing a decrease in the precision of our model.
 But, that’s ok!
 We are most concerned with catching the true positives in this data and aren’t nearly as worried about false positives.
-Below is a look our model’s precision-recall curve to get a better understanding of the tradeoff between the two measures prior to changing the decision threshold.
+Below is a look at our model’s precision-recall curve to get a better understanding of the tradeoff between the two measures prior to changing the decision threshold.

 from sklearn.metrics import precision_recall_curve